ethanp55/cpp_practice/readme.md

-This is a repo with a few exercises I worked on designed to help me practice coding in C++.
+This is a repo with a few exercises, designed to help me practice C++, that I gradually worked on.